UK urges G7 to ban Russian ships and set timetable for oil and gas exit | Headlines

 UK urges G7 to ban Russian ships and set timetable for oil and gas exit

-"Our coordinated sanctions are pushing the Russian economy back into the Soviet era," Truss was due to say, according to advance extracts released by her office.
-Speaking alongside Polish foreign minister Zbigniew Rau, Truss was due to say the two countries had agreed to step up sanctions and the supply of weapons to Ukraine.
+"Our coordinated sanctions are pushing the Russian economy back to the Soviet era," Truss said.
+Speaking alongside Polish foreign minister Zbigniew Rau, Truss also said the two countries had agreed to step up sanctions and the supply of weapons to Ukraine.
 Britain did not immediately provide further details.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)